nextbreakpoint/infrastructure-as-code/README.md

 ## Centralised logs

+All containers running on the Swarm are configured to send logs to Logstash, therefore the logs are available in Kibana.

 Use Kibana to analyse logs and monitor services:

     https://prod-green-swarm-manager-c.yourdomain.com:5601

     NOTE: Default user is "elastic" with password "changeme"

-All containers running on the Swarm are configured to send logs to Logstash, therefore the logs are available in Kibana.
+The Docker daemon of the managers and workers is configured to use the GELF logging driver.
+Update the configuration and restart the Docker daemons if you have problem with this configuration and you cannot see the logs.
+Alternatively you can override the logging configuration when running a container or a service.

 ## Metrics and monitoring